Danish-Mahajan-16/Tindog/README.md

 # Tindog
-This is clone of tinder for dogs using HTML5, CSS3 and Bootstrap
+This is clone of tinder made for dogs using HTML5, CSS3 and Bootstrap